EdwardZwh/Edward-ScaleBar-Adder-V1.0/README.md

-Edward's ScaleBar Adder V1.0
+Edward-ScaleBar-Adder-V1.0

-Author: Weiheng(Edward) Zhang.
-2021/4/7
+Author: Weiheng(Edward) Zhang

-Add 600 nm and 1000 nm scale bars to selected spine for classification.
+Add 600 nm and 1000 nm scale bars to the selected spine for classification.

 Usage: (There is also a demo video in this repository)
 1. Import the dendrite models into blender.